Pennyhill Park Hotel: The residents

 Louis Floersheim (1834-1917) was born in Germany.
 After he came to England with his business partner Louis Schott he married in 1870 Julia Baddeley (1848-1931) daughter of Lieutenant Colonel John Fraser Baddeley.
 The couple lived in London for many years.
 When they lived at Pennyhill Park after 1901 they retained their London accommodation.
 He extended the house in 1903 in neo-Tudor style using Bath stone.
 Louis died in 1917 and Julia continued to live at the house until about 1922.

 From 1922 Sir Lindsley Byron Peters (1867-1939) resided at Pennyhill Park.
 He was born in 1867 in Kent.
 His father was Gordon Donaldson Peters who founded the firm G. D Peters which was an engineering firm.
 He was employed in the family company and eventually became a partner and director.
 He was also a manager of a company called Consolidated Brake and Engineering Co.
 In 1898 he married Jessie Emmeline Halsted (1871-1952) who was the daughter of Henry Halsted of Chichester who owned an iron foundry.
 The couple had three children.
 Lord and Lady Peters lived at Pennyhill Park until about 1933.
 It was then sold and purchased by Colin Goldsworthy Heywood.

 Colin Goldsworthy Heywood (1888-1971) was born in 1888 in Sale Cheshire.
 He was the son of Frank Heywood who was a wealthy merchant in Manchester.
 Colin joined the firm of Thomas Goldsworthy and Sons which was an emery cloth and paper manufacturing company in his mother’s family.
 An advertisement for the company is shown.
 He became a Director and eventually the Chairman and amassed a large fortune.
 He did not marry and remained a bachelor all of his life.
 He lived for about forty years at Pennyhill Park and during that time terraced the formal gardens, the inspiration of which was derived from Chateau de Villandry in Tours.

 Location

-Pennyhill Park is located in Bagshot, Surrey in the south east of England.
+Pennyhill Park is located in Bagshot, Surrey, southeast of London.